If you wish to apply for a Discretionary Housing Payment

 Non Dependant Deductions

 There are also other changes which may affect you if you claim Housing Benefit.
 If you have another adult aged over 18, that is not your partner, who normally lives at your property the amount of deduction we take from your benefit changes each year.
-Non Dependant Deductions
+The way we work this out is based on their gross income per week/month.

 Will you qualify?